hatajoe/rails-container/README.md

-# rails-bootstrap
+# rails-container

-rails-bootstrap is a portable Ruby on Rails environment for developers.
+rails-container is a portable Ruby on Rails environment for developers.
 This repository represents a container building process as the step by step commits.

-# setup
+# make commands

 build Docker image: